youwen5/web/routes/+hypermedia-and-the-insanity-of-the-web.typ

 custom #link("http://localhost:8080/luminite")[static site generator] places into the right paths.

-And this is completely enough for a site like this.
-I can see no reason why I would need any sort of web framework.
-Yet a few months ago I couldn't even conceive of doing web development without one.

-I make the case that like me, you don't need a #quote[framework] at all.
-Way back in ancient history (2013), React was released to help Facebook keep up with the increasingly interactive demands of their user experience.
-But not everyone is building Facebook.
-If you're building a personal site, or a site for your club, or any sort of content-driven app, you almost certainly don't really need the fine-grained reactivity of React and friends.

-By the way, I am not interested in the particular merits of any given framework here.
+When I initially came up with this idea I hilariously thought for a brief moment that rendering raw #smallcaps[html] was a subversive and revolutionary idea.
+And then I remembered that was how people had been doing web design for decades until very recently.#footnote[By the way, I am not interested in the particular merits of any given framework here.
 We have #link("https://svelte.dev/")[sane] and
   #link("https://elm-lang.org/")[genuinely powerful] ways to do web app
   development.
-I argue that you probably _don't need_ all of that power.
+I argue that you probably _don't need_ all of that power.]

-= hypermedia is a great idea
+= On hypermedia

-Are you actually building a proper web *app*?
-Like, a photo editor or something?
-Then this probably doesn't apply to you.
-Otherwise, if you are instead building a plain old content-focused web#strong[site], presumably you are there to present some information in a compelling fashion.
-You don't necessarily need all the systems a framework gives you to implement reactivity, because you aren't writing an app.

-Rather, you're on the web because it offers reach and interactivity that traditional mediums don't.
 In other words, you're building a piece of *hypermedia*, or a non-linear media that branches around itself (because in a web page you can navigate around in any way you want).